Landlord gas safety certificate Guidance 2021

 How can I check if an engineer is qualified to do a gas safety check in my property?

-Engineers must carry ID cards that identify the appliances on which they are qualified to work.
+Engineers must carry ID cards that identify the appliances they are qualified to work on.
 You can verify the engineer on the gas safe register.

 Can I delegate responsibility to tenants for maintenance and gas safety checks?

-No, not for residential properties that are under an assured shorthold tenancy.
-For commercial property the parties can delegate responsibilities.
+No, not for residential properties under an assured shorthold tenancy.
+For commercial property, the parties can delegate responsibilities.

 Our top read Blogs: